Great Deals From Holiday River

 Dee Holladay, Holiday River’s 1975 Reconnaissance Trip

-One of the best advantages of a river rafting vacation is the flexibility of the daily itinerary.
+One of the advantages of a river trip is the flexibility of the daily itinerary.
 It can vary widely from one rafting trip to the next based on group desires, Mother Nature, and courtesy for other groups on the river.
-The typical itinerary below outlines a June four-day rafting trip on the San Juan River.
-The three and four day itineraries vary somewhat based on the seasonal water flows in May and June.
+This typical itinerary illustrates a four-day rafting trip on the San Juan River.
+The three and four day itineraries vary based on the seasonal water flows in May and June.
 For specifics on your river rafting trip’s date and itinerary, please speak to your reservationist.

-This morning we will pass through the village of Mexican Hat before traversing the famed Goosenecks of the San Juan River.
-We may take an optional hike to the 1894 prospector cabin of Walter Mendenhall.
+Meet group in Blanding, Utah then we’re off on a 1 hour scenic ride to the put-in point – Mexican Hat.
+Pass through the village of Mexican Hat before traversing the famed Goosenecks of the San Juan.
+Take an optional hike to the 1894 prospector cabin of Walter Mendenhall.
 Enjoy frequent sightings of Great Blue Heron that seem to lead the way into the labyrinth.
-Tonight we camp in the heart of the San Juan Goosenecks.
+Camp in the heart of the Goosenecks.

-Fast moving white water drops you into Lake Powell after passing through the Grand Gulch Primitive Area.
-We continue across the lake to our take out point at Clay Hills Crossing.
-Our group will transfer to vans for a scenic two-hour ride back to Blanding, Utah.
+Fast water drops you into Lake Powell after passing through the Grand Gulch Primitive Area; then we continue across the lake to the take out at Clay Hills Crossing.
+You will transfer to a two-hour scenic ride back to Blanding, Utah.

-We meet for your whitewater river rafting trip in Blanding, Utah.
+We meet for your trip in Blanding, Utah.
 If you are driving, your car can be left at the Blue Mountain Inn in Blanding.
 Departure time is 7:00 a.m.
 (Mountain Time), and so it is important that you attend our pre-trip orientation the night before your trip.

-On the morning of your rafting trip, plan to arrive promptly at 7:00 a.m.
+On the morning of your trip, plan to arrive promptly at 7:00 a.m.
 (Mountain Time) at the Blue Mountain Inn.
-We will then take a 30-minute van ride to Sand Island (4–Day trips in June or 3-Day trips in May) or a one–hour van ride to Mexican Hat (3–Day trips in June or 4-Day trips in May), where we will transfer to the boats and begin the river rafting tour.
+We will then take a 30-minute van ride to Sand Island (3-Day trips) or a one–hour van ride to Mexican Hat (4-Day trips), where we will transfer to the boats and start the trip.

-All river trips except 3-Day trips in May will disembark at Clay Hills Crossing where you will travel by van back to Blanding, Utah.
-Our 3-Day May rafting trips will disembark at Mexican Hat where you travel by van to Blanding, Utah.
+All trips except 3-Day trips will disembark at Clay Hills Crossing where you will travel by van back to Blanding, Utah.
+Our 3-Day trips will disembark at Mexican Hat where you travel by van to Blanding, Utah.
 Our expected time of arrival back at the Blue Mountain Inn is 4:00 to 5:00 p.m.

-Our river guides are trained in first aid and carry first aid supplies only.
+Our guides are trained in first aid and carry first aid supplies only.
 REMEMBER to bring your own prescription medicines.
 ALERT our guides to any medical problem you might have such as diabetes or allergic reactions.
-Once on the river, our location is remote and a long way from any hospitals, doctors, or pain-relieving medicines.
-Evacuations to modern medical facilities can be long and expensive.
+Wilderness expeditions are a long way from hospitals, doctors, or pain-relieving medicines.
+Evacuations to modern medical care are uncertain, and protracted.
 In case of evacuation and/or medical treatment beyond first aid, expenses incurred are the responsibility of the participant.

-If cancellations are made prior to 90 days before the river rafting vacation, monies will be refunded less a $50.00 service charge per person.
-If cancellations are made within 90 days and outside of 45 days of the rafting trip date monies will be refunded less a $100.00 service charge per person.
-Cancellations made within 45 days of the river rafting trip date are non refundable.
-Prior to 45 days to the rafting tour date we will transfer reservations to another trip in the same year with a $25.00 service charge per person.
+If cancellations are made prior to 90 days before the trip, monies will be refunded less a $50.00 service charge per person.
+If cancellations are made within 90 days and outside of 45 days of the trip date monies will be refunded less a $100.00 service charge per person.
+Cancellations made within 45 days of the trip date are non refundable.
+Prior to 45 days to the trip date we will transfer reservations to another trip in the same year with a $25.00 service charge per person.
 All policies will be enforced and we strongly recommend trip cancellation insurance.
-Cancellation of a white water river rafting trip is very unlikely, but we reserve the right to cancel any trip due to river or weather conditions or the lack of sufficient reservations.
+Cancellation of a trip is very unlikely, but we reserve the right to cancel any trip due to river or weather conditions or the lack of sufficient reservations.
 A full refund will be made if such is the case.

-Guests often want to know if tipping is appropriate after the rafting trip.
-If you feel the river guides have enhanced the enjoyment of your river rafting vacation, you may choose to direct a gratuity to the rafting trip leader in the form of cash or check.
+Many guests ask us if tipping is appropriate after the rafting trip.
+If you feel the guides have been instrumental in your enjoyment of the trip, you may choose to direct a gratuity to the trip leader in the form of cash or check.
 He/She will then distribute it evenly to the other crewmembers.
-The average contribution amount ranges between $15.00 and $25.00 per guest per day.
-The decision to tip is left completely to your discretion.
+Of those that choose to tip, the average contribution amount ranges between $15.00 and $25.00 per guest per day.
+However, the decision to tip is left to your sole discretion.

 We provide ice water, lemonade, two sodas per day per person and ample cooler space.
 If you choose to bring any specialty sodas and/or alcoholic beverages, we have no problem taking whatever you want to bring – within reason.
 Don’t bring beer, wine coolers or sodas in glass containers.
 Wine packaged in a box is ideal.
 Mark beverages that you bring so they are packed on your boat.
 Alcoholic beverages will need to be purchased prior to your arrival in Blanding.
 Please Note: There is no liquor, wine, beer, or wine coolers sold or served in Blanding, Utah.

-If you have any questions prior to leaving for your white water river rafting vacation, we ask that you call our Salt Lake City office, Monday through Friday at 800-624-6323 (outside Utah) or 801-266-2087 (inside Utah).
+If you have any questions prior to leaving for your trip, we welcome you call our Salt Lake City office, Monday through Friday at 800-624-6323 (outside Utah) or 801-266-2087 (inside Utah).
 We’re happy to take the time to answer any questions.
-You may also contact us by email at firstname.lastname@example.org.
+You may also contact us by email at email@example.com.

-IF YOU HAVE ANY QUESTIONS THE NIGHT BEFORE THE RAFTING TRIP, OUR GREEN RIVER HEADQUARTERS NUMBER IS: 435-564-3273 (OR) LEAVE A MESSAGE AT THE BLUE MOUNTAIN INN’S FRONT DESK.
+IF YOU HAVE ANY QUESTIONS THE NIGHT BEFORE THE TRIP, OUR GREEN RIVER HEADQUARTERS NUMBER IS: 435-564-3273 (OR) LEAVE A MESSAGE AT THE BLUE MOUNTAIN INN’S FRONT DESK FOR YOUR HOLIDAY GUIDES.

-Bugs, snakes, and other pests are generally no problem.
-In fact, the lack of pesky insects is one of the reasons wilderness camping on the beautiful Colorado and San Juan Rivers is so pleasant.
-Any river rafting trip, however, is subject to an occasional localized insect hatch.
-During these hatches (most common in June to mid-July) mosquitos can be bothersome.
-Be sure to bring long sleeve clothing and a generous supply of repellent.
-Insect repellents that contain Adeet@ are by far the most effective during heavy hatches, but are also suspected of causing various health problems.
+Are generally no problem.
+In fact, the lack of pesky insects is one of the reasons wilderness camping on the river is so pleasant.
+Any river trip, however, is subject to an occasional localized insect hatch.
+During these hatches (most common in June) mosquito’s can be bothersome.
+Be sure to bring long sleeve clothing and repellent.
+Insect repellents that contain “deet” are by far the most effective during heavy hatches, but are also suspected of causing various health problems.
 Citronella-based products (skin-so-soft) work only in light hatches.
 We rarely see any snakes, but if the thought of them bothers you, try sleeping on the beaches or in a tent instead of rocky or bushy areas.

-Hiking is a highlight of the river rafting trip, however, it is strictly an optional activity.
-Please be aware that some of the hikes on this rafting trip can be more strenuous due to heat and our elevation.
+Is a highlight of the trip, however, it is strictly an optional activity.
 There are many interesting short hikes available.
 Hiking can be done in durable sneakers or lightweight hiking boots.
-Remember that our ability to go hiking, swimming, and exploring will vary widely depending upon our time, and what other plans are ahead for our day on the river.
+Remember that hiking and other activities vary widely pending time, and what other plans are ahead for the day on the river.